jmhutchison/QGIS-Training-Manual/answers/answers.rst

 ...............................................................................

 * Verify that the colors are changing as you expect them to change.
-* It is enough to change only the :guilabel:`rural` layer for now.
+* It is enough to change only the :guilabel:`waterways` layer for now.
 An example is below, but may look different depending on the color you chose.

 .. image:: ../_static/symbology/018.png